Assistant Research Professor of Neurology, Institute for Academic Medicine

 Weill Cornell Medical College

-Aaron D. Thome, Ph.D. grew up in Houston, Texas and completed his bachelor degree in Biomedical Science at Texas A&M University in College Station, Texas.
-Following this, he completed his doctorate work at the University of Alabama at Birmingham (UAB) under David G. Standaert, M.D., Ph.D., the John N. Whitaker Chair of Neurology at UAB.
+Aaron D. Thome, Ph.D. grew up in Houston, Texas and completed his bachelor's degree in Biomedical Science at Texas A&M University in College Station, Texas.
+Following this, he completed his doctorate work at the Center for Neurodegeneration and Experimental Therapeutics (CNET) at the University of Alabama at Birmingham (UAB).
 Dr. Thome's research here focused on microglial and neuroinflammatory mechanisms attributed to alpha-synuclein in models of Parkinson's disease.
-After graduation, he accepted an Edwards Post-Doctoral Fellowship at the Houston Methodist Neurological Institute under Stanley H. Appel, M.D., Edwards Distinguished Endowed Chair for ALS and Stanley H. Appel Department of Neurology Chair.
+He then completed his Edwards Post-Doctoral Fellowship at the Houston Methodist Neurological Institute under Stanley H. Appel, M.D., the Edwards Distinguished Endowed Chair for ALS and Stanley H. Appel Department of Neurology Chair.
 Dr. Thome is currently primary faculty in the Houston Methodist Neurological Institute, Stanley H. Appel Department of Neurology, and Assistant Research Member for the Houston Methodist Research Institute.